OctopusDeploy/docs/docs/api-and-integration/tentacle.exe-command-line/poll-server.md

       --server=VALUE         The Octopus Server - e.g., 'http://octopus'
       --apiKey=VALUE         Your API key; you can get this from the Octopus web portal
-  -u, --username=VALUE       If not using API keys, your username -p, --password=VALUE       If not using API keys, your password
+  -u, --username, --user=VALUE
-      --server-comms-port=VALUE
+                             If not using API keys, your username -p, --password=VALUE       If not using API keys, your password --server-comms-port=VALUE
                              The comms port on the Octopus Server; the